 Each year since 2003, during the last two weeks of September, SlowExposures transforms rural Pike County, Georgia, into a showcase of contemporary photography that interprets the American rural South.
 Although Pike County is only an hour from Atlanta's Hartsfield Jackson International Airport, visitors will encounter a rolling, verdant landscape where, once, "cotton was king".
 To add context to the images, the main juried exhibition and satellite shows are always displayed in late nineteenth- century buildings on the National Register of Historic Places.

-The show will feature the main juried exhibition of 70 images.
-Opening Weekend (September 20-22) will kick off with a weekend filled with receptions, satellite exhibitions, book signings and the serendipitous connections that occur when photographers and photography lovers get together in beautiful and relaxing settings.
-On Saturday, September 21, a new tradition will begin: “Dinner on the Grounds” at the Whiskey Bonding Barn.
-At sunset, visitors will be treated to a delicious meal of Southern fare in a casual, informal dinner on the grassy terrace overlooking the low mountain range that completes the Appalachians.
-Other events during the weekend include the SlowExposures Portfolio Review, workshops, and Sunday brunch, the Jurors Talk, and the afternoon "J.A.M." where jurors and juried-in artists discuss their hanging work at the Main Exhibition.
+The Show featured the main juried exhibition of 66 images.
+Opening Weekend was filled with receptions, satellite exhibitions, book signings and the serendipitous connections that occur when photographers and photography lovers get together in beautiful and relaxing settings.
+On Saturday, rain did not dampen the fellowship at our new tradition, "Dinner on the Grounds," which relocated seamlessly to the Strickland Building.
+At sunset, visitors were treated to a delicious meal of Southern fare in a casual, informal dinner among patrons, photographers, faculty, volunteers, friends and new friends.
+Other events during the weekend included the SlowExposures Portfolio Review, new mini-portfolio reviews, workshops, Sunday brunch, the Jurors Talk, and the afternoon "J.A.M." a well-attended event where jurors and juried-in artists discussed their hanging work and their craft at the Main Exhibition.

-The second weekend features all of the shows that can be enjoyed at a relaxed pace, along with a series of half-day photography lessons for beginning to intermediate photographers.
-Photographers who wish to explore the area can find friendly assistance and suggestions from residents and SlowExposures’ volunteers.
-The pictures provide a wealth of inspiration, the weather is perfect, the landscape is suffused with autumn’s mellow light, and the opportunities for a memorable visit are many—come and see!
+The second weekend gave us a chance to enjoy all the Shows at a relaxed pace, along with a series of half-day photography lessons for beginning to intermediate photographers.
+Photographers exploring the area found friendly assistance and suggestions from residents and SlowExposures’ volunteers.
+The pictures provided a wealth of inspiration, the weather was (mostly) delightful, the landscape softened with autumn’s mellow light, and the opportunities for a memorable visit were abundant—thanks to all who came!